Computer Station Nation is reader-supported.

 DPI and CPI

 DPI (dots per inch) and CPI (counts per inch) measure the same thing: how far the cursor moves per inch of physical travel.
-Manufacturers use both terms interchangeably, though CPI is technically the correct measurement.
+Manufacturers use both interchangeably, though CPI is technically correct.

-Here’s the thing most marketing skips: most competitive players use 400-800 DPI.
+Here’s what marketing skips: most competitive players use 400-800 DPI.
 Low sensitivity means longer arm sweeps for precise cursor movement, which is why it dominates high-level FPS play.
 The practical ceiling for real gaming is around 4,000 DPI.
 Numbers above that exist to win spec-sheet comparisons.

 Polling rate

-Standard 1,000 Hz sends a position update every 1 ms. That’s enough for most setups.
-High-polling-rate mice go up to 8,000 Hz, and it’s a real technology, not a fake spec.
+Standard 1,000 Hz sends a position update every 1ms.
+That’s enough for most setups.
+High-polling-rate mice go up to 8,000 Hz, and it’s real technology — not a fake spec.
 But TechPowerUp’s reviewer, testing at 165 Hz with 200+ FPS, said they “struggled to notice a difference” between 1,000 Hz and 8,000 Hz in actual gameplay.
 The benefit shows up at 240+ Hz with titles that process sub-frame input, like CS2 or Valorant.

 Worth knowing: 8,000 Hz polling cuts the Viper V3 Pro’s battery from 95 hours down to 17.
-If you’re running wireless, that’s a real tradeoff.
+Big tradeoff if you’re running wireless.

 Switch types and click latency